openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 Searching the media library is also supported using uPnP search syntax.

 Controls are available to control the playback of the media on the renderer.
-Each discovered renderer will also be registered as an openHAB audo sink.
+Each discovered renderer will also be registered as an openHAB audio sink.

 ## Supported Things